Limewash Paint

 What Is Limewash?

 Limewash — known in Italian as pittura alla calce — is one of the oldest and most beautiful wall finishes in the world.
-It is made from slaked lime (calcium hydroxide), water, and natural pigments.
-Nothing else.
+It is built on slaked lime, water, and mineral pigments — the material that transformed Italian palaces for centuries.

 When applied to a wall, limewash doesn't form a plastic film like modern paint.
 Instead, it undergoes carbonation — a chemical reaction where the calcium hydroxide absorbs carbon dioxide from the air and converts back to calcium carbonate, which is limestone.
 Your walls literally turn to stone.